-Delivering treatments against Spinal Muscular Atrophy in Latin America
+Delivering treatments for Spinal Muscular Atrophy in Latin America

 His name is Santiago, her name is Amelia1.
 While they live 3,000 kilometres apart, they both share a similar story.
 By the time they were six months old, they were diagnosed with spinal muscular atrophy (SMA), a rare genetic disease found in 1 in 10,000 children born worldwide and which, if left untreated, may lead to death or the need for permanent ventilation by the age of two, in more than 90% of cases2.